Best Prediction & Reputation Markets in 2026: Complete Comparison

 The Bigger Picture

-The prediction market ecosystem in 2026 is healthier and more diverse than it has ever been.
-Regulated platforms coexist with crypto-native exchanges.
+The crowd-aggregation ecosystem in 2026 is healthier and more diverse than it has ever been.
+Regulated event-prediction platforms coexist with crypto-native exchanges.
 Forecasting communities complement trading platforms.
-And entirely new categories — like reputation trading on JudgeMarket — are expanding what collective intelligence can measure.
+And the entirely separate category of reputation markets — JudgeMarket — is expanding what collective intelligence can measure.

 The best approach is to try multiple platforms.
 Each one teaches you something different about how crowds aggregate information.
 Metaculus teaches you calibration.
-Polymarket teaches you about market-implied probabilities.
+Polymarket teaches you about market-implied probabilities for future events.
 Kalshi teaches you about regulated financial products.
-And JudgeMarket teaches you that the most fascinating market isn't about what will happen tomorrow — it's about who mattered yesterday and why.
+And JudgeMarket teaches you that the most fascinating market isn't about what will happen tomorrow — it's about who matters today, and how much.

 Get Started on JudgeMarket